piyushg6777/almost-whatsapp/README.md

 This repository will contain code for recreating the very famous WhatsApp, totally from scratch using an [Appwrite](https://github.com/appwrite/appwrite) backend.
 The repo was created as per the issue [#4508](https://github.com/appwrite/appwrite/issues/4508) in the Appwrite Repo.

-Anyone can contribute to the repo, so refer the issues, coz we need a lotta help!
+Anyone can contribute to the repo, so refer the issues, because we need a lot of help!

 # Suggested Designs